‘Captain America’ Star Chris Evans Reveals Marvel’s Thoughts On His Anti-Trump Rhetoric

 — io9 (@io9) March 28, 2019

 Feige is not the only one unconcerned by Evans bashing the president on the social media platform.
-The actor has shared that he’s never been asked to cool-it by anyone else at the studio either.
+The actor has shared that he’s never been asked to cool it by anyone else at the studio either.

 “Marvel has never said anything,” Evans shared.
 “On the contrary — when I bump into Kevin Feige the first thing out of his mouth is ‘Man, I love what you’re doing [on Twitter].'”